isterling/Final-Project/README.md

-# Component Parts:
+# Used Component Parts:
-BNO055 Absolute Orientation Sensor, OLED Display, 3V Pro Trinket, Adafruit Pro Trinket LiIon/LiPoly Backpack Add-On, Power Switch, Prism Lens, Shop Glasses
+BNO055 Absolute Orientation Sensor, OLED Display, Arduino Nano, Prism Lens, Shop Glasses
 Challenges:
 Perhaps the biggest challenge is the code itself.
 I was learning how to use an obscure graphics library (u8glib), Adafruit unified sensor library, and the BNO055 specific library in order to make this work.
 What else was challenging was figuring out how to have the rotation matrix of the cube depend upon the X, Y, Z values (in degrees).
 This required a lot of float arrays, as well as translating the rotation matrix of Euler angles into code.